 SSM provides computing equipment for student use.
 An individual Chromebook is assigned to students in sixth through eighth grades to be used throughout their middle school years.
 There is a \$100 technology fee that will be assessed at the beginning of each middle school year.
 Other devices are purchased for student use in Early preschool through fifth grade classrooms to aid instruction.
 All computing devices are the property of SSM.
 Any effort by students to misuse or operate the device beyond normal use guidelines, by opening the device through sealed panels, or efforts made to enter the inside of the device is strictly forbidden and violates its warranty.
+Screen repair for damages will be covered the first time by the school.
+Any screen damage that occurs more than once will be the family's responsibility.
+If a student removes keys, the family will be responsible for repairs (the warranty does not cover purposeful damages).
 Students violating this trust to use school property in good faith and cause damage to computing devices will be held responsible for the damages and, if necessary, the replacement of the item.
 See technology agreement forms for more information.